jandragsbaek/dotfiles/README-work.md

 This README is intended to suppliment the main README, to **inspire** coworkers on how to get up and running, _fast_.

+## Getting accounts set up

+You should have been introduced to 1Password.
+It is __highly__ recommended to use a [generator that use diceware](https://www.rempe.us/diceware/#eff) and at least use 7 words.

+We utilize SSO most places.
+This is either tied up to your github account or your google account.
+It is perfectly fine if you want to use your own github account, just make sure that you configure your commits on work-things to use your work email.
+This can be done effectively, by using directories to load different git configs.
+See my `.gitconfig` for an example.

 ## Installing things

 Run `work.sh`.
 It contains a bunch of packages that I personally use, but please review the file before running it blindly.